Can Roy trust Raheem, former England coach Hoddle asks

-RIO DE JANEIRO Raheem Sterling's sending off in England's friendly against Ecuador has given Roy Hodgson a major headache ahead of England's World Cup opener against Italy, says former England coach Glenn Hoddle.
+RIO DEIRO Raheem Sterling's sending off in England's friendly against Ecuador has given Roy Hodgson a major headache ahead of England's World Cup opener against Italy, says former England coach Glenn Hoddle.

 The Liverpool winger was red-carded for a tackle on Antonio Valencia last week, a challenge that was acknowledged as reckless by Hodgson and brought a furious reaction from Valencia - who was also sent off.